Gicooaidun/GEDI_biomass_estimation/README.md

 - **statistics**: Provides tools and scripts for analyzing the data before proceeding with model training.

 For more information on the individual steps, refer to the READMEs in the folders.

+### Additional notes:
+In this project the variable 'bm' refers to ICESat-2 biomass.